avivz450/sessionizing-assignment/README.md

 ## Solution description
 I created a service that runs in the following order:
-+ Processes the data in the data folder, where the csv input files are located, to create one csv session file (corresponding to the input files).
++ Processes the data in the data folder, where the .csv input files are located, to create one .csv session file (corresponding to the input files).
 + Reveals a user interface that allows him to enter several queries through the command line

 ### What the sessions file will have?